 |MMMM:||A serial number assigned to your case based on the number of cases received, starting from 0001|

 Your case number is printed on the I-797 receipt notice from USCIS.
+If you agreed to receive electronic notifications, the email to acknowledge the acceptance of your application/petition may also contain your receipt number.

 The redesigned uscis.gov website launched on September 21, 2009 now shows seven adjudication stages.
 See this page for case status examples and processing steps.